dasniko/avatar-twitterwall/README.md

 Currently, Project Avatar needs a [Glassfish 4](https://glassfish.java.net) application server to run.<br/>
 A WebLogic runtime will hopefully follow soon by Oracle.
 Other JavaEE application servers are not supported yet.

+If you want to use a Vagrant Box for running/developing Project Avatar, then you can use my [vagrant-avatar-glassfish](https://github.com/dasniko/vagrant-avatar-glassfish) configuration.

 This twitterwall project makes use of the [Twitter4J](http://twitter4j.org/) java library by Yusuke Yamamoto and the [Google Gson](https://code.google.com/p/google-gson/) library for serializing Java objects to JSON objects.

 Please note, that this example project is not a best-practice, nor a kind of blueprint.
 Polling on a data source in a push service is bad at all!
 But I've chosen this way to demonstrate as much examples as possible.
 In a real-word project, I would do it in another way, more smooth...